Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Quantum Neural Networks and Fourier Series

 \section{Quantum Neural Networks and Fourier Series}

 Let us first recall the definition of Quantum Neural Networks.
-For that, we consider two types of ansätze. \begin{definition}[Parallel and Sequential Ansatz] Let $R,L\in \N$ and $\bx \in \R^N, \btheta \in \R^P$. \begin{itemize} \item[(a)] A \emph{parallel ansatz} is a parametrized circuit of the form
+For that, we consider two types of ans\"atze. \begin{definition}[Parallel and Sequential Ansatz] Let $R,L\in \N$ and $\bx \in \R^N, \btheta \in \R^P$. \begin{itemize} \item[(a)] A \textbf{parallel ansatz} is a parametrized circuit of the form

 with

 where each $H_{l, n} \in \End{\BR}$ is Hermitian and each $W^{(l)}_{\btheta} \in \End{\B^{\otimes R\cdot N}}$ is unitary.